thomasboyt/pearl/packages/pearl/docs/coroutines.md

 If you have a stateful process that lasts across multiple frames - for example, a timed animation cycle, or an entity that waits a certain amount of time before performing an action - you may want to try using coroutines.

 Coroutines in Pearl are based off ES6 generators.
-If you've used [co](https://github.com/tj/co), or the ES7 [async/await](https://ponyfoo.com/articles/understanding-javascript-async-await) syntax, you'll be right at home.
-A *coroutine* is a generator function that yields either Promises or another coroutine.
+If you've used [async/await](https://ponyfoo.com/articles/understanding-javascript-async-await) syntax, you'll be right at home.
+A *coroutine* is a generator function that yields a promise.

 Here's an example of a component with a simple coroutine that changes a displayed message after 5 seconds: